 Plex Media Server centralizes your personal video, music, and photo library so you can stream it anywhere without handing control to a paid service.
-The server optimizes media for each device automatically, supports multi-user libraries, and still lets you decide exactly where files live, making it ideal for self-hosted home theaters or lab environments.
+The server optimizes media for each device automatically, supports multi-user libraries with individual profiles, and still lets you decide exactly where files live.
+This makes it ideal for self-hosted home theaters, media archival, and lab environments where you want full control over your content.

 Install Plex Media Server on Ubuntu